FMLA Leave for Birth of a Child

 The promotion and tenure policy provides for the staying of the provisional period if you are a tenure-track faculty member.
 Upon the written request, the Executive Vice President and Provost may grant a temporary staying of the tenure provisional period; if in their judgment, your academic performance would be adversely affected by the responsibility as primary care giver after the birth or adoption of a child.

-- HR 23: Staying of the Provisional Period for Tenure-Track Faculty
+- AC 23: Staying of the Provisional Period for Tenure-Track Faculty

 If you choose to nurse or breastfeed after returning to work, accommodations will be made to allow you a place and time to express milk for up to two years following the birth of your child.
 You will be allowed a reasonable amount of break time during work hours.
 If possible, those times should run concurrently with normal break and meal periods.
 Time allowed in excess of normal break and meal periods will be preferably be covered by flexible work arrangements.
 You will need to work with your supervisor to establish a mutually convenient time.